FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/01_processes.md

 ## What is a Fire?

-In general: A fire is an exothermic chemical reaction.
+In general: A natural fire is a process, where combustible material is oxidising and releasing energy.
+Via heat transfer, part of this energy is used to power the generation of fuel, e.g. via pyrolysis.

-**Technical Combustion -- Wanted Fires**
+**Technical Combustion -- "Wanted Fires"**

 :::{figure-md} fig-wanted-fire